njanakiev/wikidata-mayors/README.md

-# wikidata-mayors
+# Where do Mayors come from?
-Exploration of the Mayors in Europe with Wikidata
+Exploration of the Mayors in Europe with Wikidata and Python